Under Construction: Jones Branch Connector in Fairfax County

 Scotts Crossing Road between Jones Branch Drive and the 495 Express Lanes off ramps will be closed from 10 p.m.
 Thursday, July 25 to 4 a.m.
 Friday, July 26.

 Drivers can expect lane closures between Jones Branch Drive and Route 123 late weekday mornings, early weekday afternoons, weeknights, Saturday nights and Sunday nights.
 Access to all businesses is being maintained during construction.

-Note: There will be overnight closures Monday night, June 24 through Friday night, June 28.
-For more information, click on the red "Traffic Alerts" button above.
+Note: Scotts Crossing Road will be closed overnight July 25.
+For details, click on the "Traffic Alerts" button above.

 This project, in cooperation with Fairfax County, will provide an important new link to Route 123 over the Capital Beltway (I-495) for commuters and visitors to Tysons.
 The link will improve local traffic and access for drivers, as well as provide a vital option for area bicyclists and pedestrians.

 The half-mile project includes new roadway from the interchange of the I-495 Express Lanes and Jones Branch Drive to Scotts Crossing Road.
 Improvements will also be made along the access road from Jones Branch Drive to the Express Lanes, as well as along Scotts Crossing Road.
 Project features include:

 - Two travel lanes and on-street bike lanes in each direction